GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

 - It requires specifying special `this` keyword if there is a selection and arbitrary-text argument values entered at the command line contain spaces.

-Thanks to `getArgumentText` and `this` parser predefined keyword it is possible to capture selected text or link (when there is no selection) under any custom headline with spaces in its name.
+Thanks to `getArgumentText` and `this` parser predefined keyword it is possible to capture the selected text or a link (when there is no selection) under any custom headline with spaces in its name.
 The process is shown in the video above.